-Tangy, citrus lemon salmon with orange and ghee.
-This easy pan-cooked salmon recipe requires less than 30 minutes to prepare and is a delicious paleo, low-carb, keto main entree.
+Tangy, citrusy Orange Butter Lemon Salmon is easy to make and so big on flavor!
+This easy pan-cooked salmon recipe requires less than 30 minutes to prepare and is a delicious paleo, low-carb, keto main entrée.

 I’ve been so focused on grilling or baking salmon that it’s been quite a long time since I’ve made it on the stove top.

 Prepared via pan-searing in your cast iron skillet, this salmon turns out perfectly crispy with nice buttery citrus flavor.

 At a minimum, you only need 4 ingredients: salmon, orange juice, lemon juice, and ghee (or butter).

 Of course, there’s always room for improvisation, using your favorite spices and herbs.
 I like to sprinkle the salmon with paprika and ground ginger for some extra flavor and sometimes I add honey to the sauce to give it added sweetness.

 How to Make Orange Butter Lemon Salmon:

 Stir together the lemon juice, melted ghee and orange juice in a small bowl.